gweedo767/Keyboard-Whack-A-Mole/README.md

 Thank you Chris Lomont for providing a C# Fast Fourier transform (FFT) implementation that is easy to use.
 See: http://www.lomont.org/

 Thank you Corsair for producing a sweet keyboard.

+Original idea from brucebag in ##koush on freenode